MohammadBilal/SEOMozLib/README.md

 SEOMozLib
 =========

-C# wrapper for the SEOmoz API
+C# wrapper for the SEOmoz API, currently supporting the UrlMetrics API.
+Additional Mozscape API(LinkScape, AnchorText, TopPages) will be added.

 Example
 =========